josuerocha/WebCrawler/README.md

 # To do

-- [ ] Configure project to be used in NetBeans.
+- [X] Configure project to be used in NetBeans. - Josué
 - [ ] Armazenar a última vez que um servidor foi acessado. - Caio
 - [ ] HTMLs mal formados - Caio
 - [ ] Inserir páginas coletadas na fila de coletados - Túlio